 - The securities are subject to risks associated with small-size capitalization companies.
 The stocks comprising the RTY are issued by companies with small-sized market capitalization.
 The stock prices of small-size companies may be more volatile than stock prices of large capitalization companies.
 Small-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
 Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The securities are subject to risks associated with foreign securities markets.
 The NDX includes certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
-The foreign securities markets comprising the NDX may have less liquidity and may be more volatile than U.S. or other securities markets, and market developments may affect foreign markets differently from U.S. or other securities markets.
-Also, there is generally less publicly available information about foreign companies, may affect trading prices and volumes in these markets.
+The foreign securities markets comprising the NDX may have less liquidity and may be more volatile than U.S. or other securities markets, and market developments may affect foreign markets differently from U.S. or other securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
 Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
-Prices of securities in foreign countries are subject to political, economic, financial and social factors that apply in those geographical regions.
-These factors, which could negatively affect those securities markets or possibility of recent or future changes in a foreign quity securities and the possibility of future danges in a foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of outbreaks of hostility and political instability and the possibility of natural disaster or adverse public health developments in the region.
-Moreover, foreign economies may differ favorably or unfavorably from the U.S. economy in important respects such as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency.

-Governmental regulatory actions, such as sanctions, could adversely affect your investment in the securities.
+Prices of securities in foreign companies are subject to political, economic, financial and social factors that apply in those geographical regions.
+These factors, which could negatively affect those securities markets applicable to foreign companies or investments in foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of outbreaks of hostility and political instability and the possibility of natural disaster or adverse public health developments in the region.
+Moreover, foreign economics may differ favorably or unfavorably from the U.S. economy in important respects such as growth of gross national product, rate of inflation, capital reviews. - Governmental regulatory actions, such as sanctions, could adversely affect your investment in the securities.
 Governmental regulatory actions, including, without limitation, sanctionsrelated actions by the U.S. or a foreign government, could prohibit or otherwise restrict persons from holding the securities or the component securities of the underlying indices, or engaging in transactions in them, and any such action could adversely affect the value of the underlying indices or the securities.
-These regulatory actions could result in restrictions on the securities and could result in the loss of a significant portion or all of your initial investment in the securities, including if you are forced to divest the securities due to the government mandates, especially if such divestment must be made at a time when the value of the securities has declined.

-The publisher of an underlying index may adjust that underlying index in a way that affects its levels, and the publisher has no obligation to consider your interests.
+These regulatory actions could result in restrictions on the securities and could result in the loss of a significant portion or all of your initial investment in the securities, including if you are forced to divest the securities due to the government mandates, especially if such divestment must be made at a time when the value of the securities has declined. - The publisher of an underlying index may adjust that underlying index in a way that affects its levels, and the publisher has no obligation to consider your interests.
 The publisher of an underlying index can add, delete, or substitute the components included in that underlying index or make other methodological changes that could change its level.
 Any of these actions could adversely affect the value of your securities.